-On November 23, 2001 and December 10, 2007, Saputo declared a 100% stock dividend on its common shares (the "Common Shares"), which, respectively, had the same effect as a two-for-one stock split (the "Stock Splits") and doubled the number of Common Shares outstanding.
-All references to numbers of Common Shares and prices of Common Shares made herein have been adjusted to reflect the Stock Splits.
+On November 30, 2001, December 21, 2007 and September 29, 2014, Saputo paid a 100% stock dividend on its common shares (the "Common Shares"), which, in each case, had the same effect as a two-for-one stock split (the "Stock Splits") and doubled the number of Common Shares outstanding.
+All references to numbers of Common Shares, prices of Common Shares and dividends paid per Common Share made herein have been adjusted to reflect the Stock Splits.